 In Big Cities and Urban Suburbs, 72% of people support requiring fossil fuel companies to pay a tax on their carbon emissions and using the money to reduce other taxes, such as income tax, by an equal amount.
 On the other hand, only 55% of LDS Enclaves and 58% of Aging Farmlands support a carbon tax.“We are more divided on a carbon tax than on some of the other potential policy avenues,” Marlon explains.
 “Just putting the word tax on anything is kind of a signal to people.
 Liberals tend to be more OK with taxes.
 Conservatives tend to be more anti-taxes.
 There is a much more political dimension to that word itself, let alone that is about an environmental issue.”

-Washington state, which elected several Democratic lawmakers in the midterms, failed to pass what would have been the country’s first carbon tax last month.
+Washington state, which elected several Democratic lawmakers in the midterms, failed to pass what would have been the country’s first carbon tax in November.
 According to Time, the fossil fuel industry spent millions of dollars opposing the tax, eclipsing the money raised by supporters.
-Late last month, a bipartisan group of congressmen also proposed a national carbon tax, though it remains to be seen whether the bill will advance; similar measures have not succeeded in the past.
+Later that month, a bipartisan group of congressmen also proposed a national carbon tax, though it seems unlikely the bill will advance; similar measures have not succeeded in the past.

 CO2 as a Pollutant